LiaXimenes/LiaXimenes/README.md

 ## Hey 👋

 - 🌱 A Full-Stack Developer and always studying to be a better one
-- 🖥️ Currently working for OLX Brasil, one of the biggest marketplaces in Brazil, we are developing a new payment platform as OLX Brasil bought another company
+- ↩️ I worked for OLX Brasil, one of the biggest marketplaces in Brazil,I was part of a team that was developing a new payment platform as OLX Brasil bought another company
+- 🖥️ I am currently working for a Canadian Company called iRestify
 - ⚡ Fun fact: I am  Juggler, who would have thought, hen?
 - 😄 Pronouns: She/Her